 You need to repeat the process on the other side of the blade.
 Do everything you did in step three.
 Additionally, you also need to have a mark so that you can know where you started.

 Do this on all the tips of every booth.
 You don’t have to apply many strokes.
 Simply run the file back and forth to avoid wearing it down.
 Do this for all the blade tips of the blade.

 Once you are through with sharpening, unlock the blade of the vice grip and then return it back to the saw.
 Your blade is sharp and you can enjoy using it for precise cuts.

-Things to Know Before Sharpening Circular Saw Blades
+Things To Know Before Sharpening Circular Saw Blades – Guide to Sharpening Blades

 Equipping yourself with a circular saw sharpening tips needs practice so that you can make it perfect.
 If you would also like to know how to sharpen circular saw blade with a grinder, you can look for experts who provide reliable sharpening services.

 Lastly, don’t compromise when it comes to the quality of the blade.
 Invest your money on a quality blade and you will enjoy the great performance for many years.

 In most cases, you will find that weaker blades come at a cheaper price but they don’t maintain a sharp edge and they are not worth sharpening.
 This means that you need to do frequent blade replacements.

 Ensure that your circular saw has a blade made of quality materials and it will maintain a sharp edge for long.
 This reduces the chances of sharpening or replacing your blade.

 You May Also Check: How to Sharpen a Pole Saw Blade